What’s your Starting Strategy

 - Brainstorm at least two angles, and create 4 ads for each angle

-- Use spy tools research landing pages from competitors
+- Use a spy tool to research landing pages from competitors

-- Rip 2 landing pages from competitors, and design at least two of our own
+- Model two landing pages from competitors, and design at least two of our own

-When the next day comes you'll have another action list.
+When the next day comes, you will have another action list.

 - Find an offer with a low payout